GrantDM/backend-notes/backend-notes.md

 Non LTS version updates roughly once per eight months.
 While LTS version lasts about 3 years.

 flask vs django - django is more feature rich and a bit more complicated framework.
-Flask is simpler to use but you will have to add micro-frameworks to get to the same level of features
+Flask is simpler to use but you will have to add micro-frameworks to get to the same level of features.

-newer version of django will have more PK's so bigger sites won't have a problem running out
+newer version of django will have more PK's so bigger sites won't have a problem running out.